SEO Backlinking: What Backlinks Are, Why They Matter, and How to Build Them

 Toxic backlinks:

-Google detects link manipulation quickly.
+Google detects link manipulation quickly through their SEO tools.
 If it finds a pattern of spammy backlinks, your site can lose visibility.
 Regular backlink audits keep your profile clean.
 Use Google Search Console to review links, and disavow any you can’t remove manually.

 What Makes a Strong Authority Links